openstack/openstack-manuals/doc/admin-guide/source/shared_file_systems_key_concepts.rst

 ~~~~~~~~~~~~~~~~~~

 ``Share access rules`` define which users can access a particular ``share``.
-For example, cloud administrators can declare rules for NFS shares by
+For example, administrators can declare rules for NFS shares by
 listing the valid IP networks which will access the ``share``.
 List the
 IP networks in CIDR notation.